kshedden/workshops/dair3/meta/meta.md

   - Since many statistics are asymptotically normal, it is common to treat the
     $\hat{\theta}_i$ as following normal distributions.
 However some statistics converge very slowly to their limiting distribution.
-An example of this would be the rate of occurrence of a rare event.
+An example of this would be the etimated rate of occurrence of a rare event.

   - If a
     [variance-stabilzing transformation](https://en.wikipedia.org/wiki/Variance-stabilizing_transformation)